MoCRA: What Brands Need to Know

 Mandatory Recall / Cease Distribution Authority

-On December 29, 2023, FDA has new authorities.
+As of December 29, 2023, FDA has new authorities.
 FDA can access and copy certain records related to a cosmetic product, including safety records.
 In the event “the agency determines that there is a reasonable probability that a cosmetic is adulterated or misbranded and the use of or exposure to the cosmetic will cause serious adverse health consequences or death, FDA has the authority to order a mandatory recall if the responsible person refuses to do so voluntarily.”

 This significant new authority allows FDA greater ability to regulate cosmetics in the U.S.